mircealungu/student-projects/writing_guidelines/Elements_In_A_Sequence_Should_Be_Of_The_Same_Kind.md

 - A bulleted list
 - The subsections of a chapter

 What do they have in common?
 They are all lists of things.
-When you have a list of things, the elements in the list .
-Such lists should be made out of elements of the same kind.
+When you have a list of things, the elements in the list should be of the same kind.

 The list above is such an example.